mvillafuertem/scala-1/topics/types/polykinded.md

 That return type is specified as the right-hand side of the `Return[K, V]` type member within each typeclass instance, but the choice is not dependent on the polykinded type parameter except by virtue of being defined in its corresponding given instance: it is only by convention that we have specified return types which feature the polykinded type parameter.
-We could have returned an entirely different type.
+In each case, we could have returned an entirely different type.

 And this is because there is simply no way to assimiliate a polykinded type with another type.
-We can only introduce a relationship between one type and another through a typeclass interface.
+We can only introduce a relationship between a polykinded type and a type whose kind is known through a typeclass interface.

 ## `AnyKind`